digitalnsw/research-help/consent/index.md

 The tool will ask you a few questions about your research and create forms based on your answers.
 The questions usually take 10-15 minutes to complete.

 Once you answer the questions, we'll send you your forms.
 As this is a prototype, your forms might take a while to arrive.
-Allow a day just to be safe.
+Allow a day or two just to be safe.

 <p>
 	   <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPAvNyaF5DZrNJOBTN43CAgSkKqB2cyodeTt8YV6fVyqu61A/viewform?usp=sf_link">